Numerous lakes, pristine waters, vast wilderness areas and cosy accommodation. Gjøvik is a winter paradise for ice fishing enthusiasts.

 Spend the night in a cosy cabin, in a hotel or at a campsite.

-Plenty of ice fishing opportunities on 6 lakes within a walking distance.
-Abundance of perch, pike and trout.
-The Lakes Einavatnet and Mjøsa are just minutes away by car.
-You can purchase your fishing license for NOK 100 / week.
+Plenty of ice fishing opportunities on six lakes with an abundance of perch, pike and trout, within walking distance.
+The lakes Einavatnet and Mjøsa are just minutes away by car.
+You can purchase a fishing license for NOK 100 per week.

 Accommodation at Toten Hotel Sillongen, idyllically located by the waterfront and popular among tourists and conference attenders.